 Echoing the history of the site, the ethno-botanical garden highlights the relationships between humans and plants in its historic, ethnological and botanical dimensions.

-It is free to visit the botanical garden in which plant beds are organised according to various classifications:
+In the botanical garden plant beds are organised according to various classifications:

 Botanical, by family: apiaceae, asteraceae, lamiaceae, papaveraceae